Japanese submarine I-11: Design and description

 Type A1 submarines were versions of the preceding Type J3 with superior range and an improved aircraft installation, and they were fitted as squadron flagships.
 They displaced 2919 LT on the surface and 4129 LT submerged.
 The submarines were 113.7 m long and had a beam of 9.5 m and a draft of 5.3 m.
 They had a diving depth of 100 m.

 For surface running, Type A1 submarines were powered by two 6200 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 1200 hp electric motor.
 They could reach 19 kn on the surface and 8.25 kn underwater.
 On the surface, the Type A1s had a range of 16000 nmi at 16 kn; submerged, they had a range of 90 nmi at 3 kn.

 Type A1 submarines were armed with four internal bow 53.3 cm torpedo tubes and carried a total of 18 torpedoes.
 They were also armed with a single 140 mm/40 deck gun and two twin 25 mm Type 96 anti-aircraft guns.

 Unlike on the Type J3 submarines, the aircraft hangar was integrated into the conning tower and faced forward, and the aircraft catapult was forward of the hangar, while the deck gun was aft of the conning tower.
 Reversing the locations of the deck gun and catapult allowed aircraft launching from a Type A1 submarine to use the forward motion of the submarine to supplement the speed imparted by the catapult.

 Construction and commissioning

 Built by Kawasaki at Kobe, Japan, I-11 was laid down as Submarine No. 125 on 10 April 1939.
 Provisionally attached to the Kure Naval District on 5 February 1941, she was launched on 28 February 1941 and was named I-11 that day.
 She was completed and commissioned on 16 May 1942.

 Service history

 May–July 1942

 I-11 was formally attached to the Kure Naval District on the day of her commissioning, with Commander Tsuneo Shichiji in command, and also became the new flagship of Submarine Squadron 3 that day, replacing the damaged submarine in that role.
-She moved to Kure, Japan, in late May 1942 for work-ups, embarking an 11th Naval Air Arsenal Yokosuka E14Y1 (Allied reporting name "Glen") floatplane for aircraft launch and recovery exercises.
+She moved to Kure, Japan, in late May 1942 for work-ups, embarking an 11th Naval Air Arsenal Yokosuka E14Y1 floatplane for aircraft launch and recovery exercises.